About County Parks

 County Parks Are Regional Parks

 Santa Clara County acquired its first parkland in 1924, purchasing 400 acres near Cupertino which became Stevens Creek County Park.
 In 1956, the Department of Parks and Recreation was formed.
-Currently, the regional parks system has expanded to 29 parks encompassing nearly 48,000 acres.
+Currently, the regional parks system has expanded to 28 regional parks encompassing over 52,000 acres.

 County Parks are regional parks - located close to home, yet away from the pressures of the valley's urban lifestyle.
 The parks offer opportunities for recreation in a natural environment to all County residents.
 Regional parks are larger in size, usually more than 200 acres, than local neighborhood or community parks.
 Many of the County's regional parks also feature points of local historic interest.
 Use our Park Finder tool to find a park that fits your activity preference.